jacobkap/fastDummies/cran-comments.md

 Submitting this update at request of Kurt Hornik who alerted me that the package fails tests for the development version on Ubuntu devices due to stringsAsFactors = FALSE update for R 4.0.0.
+Checking the Ubunut developnment device on Rhub shows all checks pass so I believe this update fixes the problem.

 ## Test environments